 - What can I play it on?
 PlayStation 4

-So far the only glimpse of the game we’ve had is the teaser trailer that was shown alongside the game’s announcement at PlayStation Experience in 2016.
+The first look at the game came with its announcement at PlayStation Experience in 2016.
 Despite the fact that the game is early in development, the trailer showed a full (non-gameplay) scene that features both Ellie and Joel.
 You can watch it below:

 We don’t even have a rough release window yet, though considering Naughty Dog has seen the bad side of promising a solid release date and missing it before it’s hard to blame them for not committing at this stage.